 You can earn a college certificate or degree from the comfort of your home or office, participating in classes at times that fit your lifestyle.
 Online advisors, librarians and student services specialists are available to you as needed.
 It’s college without the commute.

 Online courses are those courses where the content is delivered either asynchronously and/or synchronously via the Internet using a course or learning management system.
-Instructors of online courses are required to provide the same amount of direct instructional time that would be provided in a traditional on-ground course (examples of direct instruction include, but are not limited to: videos/lectures created by the course instructor, narrated PowerPoint presentations created by the course instructor, instructor participation in discussions, webinars, and online supplemental instruction).
-Students may be required to participate in non-online learning or assessment activities for some courses and/or programs (examples include proctored examples, site visits, and/or interviews).
+Students may be required to participate in non-online learning or assessment activities for some courses and/or programs (examples include proctored exams, site visits, and/or interviews).

 - Asynchronous online courses allow students to access course work from home using the internet and a computer on their own time and work at their own pace.
 Courses still have due dates, typically weekly but may be more or less frequent, that students need to comply with.